7 Best Out of Office Message Examples You Can Use

 Holiday season is upon us, which means winter vacation plans are in full swing – and so are the number of out of office (OOO) messages that are probably flying back into your inbox.
 There’s probably a good chance that you need to write one in the near future, especially if you have just started a new business.
 What makes a ‘good’ OOO message, though?

 Ranging from the strictly professional to the humorous to even brilliantly-designed traffic drivers to your newly created website, crafting one can become a difficult process.
 It’s knowing how to narrow the text down to the essentials.
-Plus, thinking through what will give you the reassurance you need that your business email inbox is under control so that you can truly enjoy your vacation.
+Plus, thinking through what will give you the reassurance you need that your business email inbox is under control so that you can truly enjoy your vacation - it's one of our top productivity boosting hacks for that reason.
 To help you master this specialized art, we’ve compiled seven of the best out of office message examples that you can use the next time the occasion arises.

 Who says that just because you’re on vacation that your business also has to take a break?
 OOO messages can serve as powerful lead generators, publicizing all the exciting ways your mail inquirers can still get involved in your business’ community even before your plane home has landed.
 For example, let’s say you’re a fitness instructor.
 Encourage people to secure their own fitness consultation through an online bookings mechanism on your website, or to subscribe to your mailing list to stay updated on the new course offerings you’ll be announcing in the new year.